prebid/Prebid.js/dev-docs/integrate-with-the-prebid-analytics-api.md

 ## Architecture of the Analytics API

 Before we jump into looking at code, let's look at the high-level architecture.
 As shown in the diagram below, `Prebid.js` calls into an _analytics adapter_.
-The analytic adapter is the only part of the code that must be stored in the `Prebid.js` repo.
+The analytics adapter is the only part of the code that must be stored in the `Prebid.js` repo.

 The analytics adapter listens to events and may call out directly to the analytics backend, or it may call out to an analytics _library_ that integrates with the analytics server.